benbarkay/fxi18n/README.md

 }
 ```

-And just make a `SomeWindowSettings` resource bundle somewhere..
+And just make a `SomeWindowStrings` resource bundle somewhere..
 ```
 title=Greetings!
 greet=Hi there, %s!
 I'm a just a tool, but I'll greet you anyway!
 Nice to meet you!